-- Download the current version of the Program Review Template (see left column).
+Download the current version of the Program Review Template (see left column).

-- Academic Programs
+Gather the data - Academic Programs

-- Administrative Units
+Gather the data - Administrative Units

 Attend the Program Review Training in the Fall (you’ll receive an invitation).

 September – December

 The responsible party should consult with the overseeing administrator early in the process for input about the Program Review.

 CTE Program Reviews should be presented to their advisory committee for feedback.

 Program Reviews are evaluated and approved during the Spring term through the following process:

 Submission.
 The Program Review is submitted to the Program Review Chair (Suzie Ama) at the beginning of Spring semester or at least 7 days prior to a scheduled meeting.
 (See the link to Meeting Dates in the left column.)
 The Program Review Committee evaluates the completeness and appropriateness of the document, using a rubric that is provided to responsible parties during the September training.

 First Program Review Committee Meeting.
 During the first review, the Program Review Committee meets with the responsible party to discuss its findings and make recommendations for improvement.

 Revision.
 The responsible party makes recommended changes, working with Sylvia Sotomayor if help is needed with formatting.